AscendingPassage.com HOME PAGE.

 As we descended the sandy pathway we were not slow to perceive the

-its head stood out in dark silhouette, like a screen before the light
+us like a gigantic dog that thought to bay the moon.
+Its head stood out in dark silhouette, like a screen before the light

 it seemed to be regarding, and the lappets of its headgear showed like